 He noted that AKDN's contributions to this revival included the establishment of the Aga Khan Award for Architecture 35 years ago, the endowment of the Aga Khan Program in Islamic Architecture at Harvard and MIT as well as the launch of the Historic Cities Programme of the Aga Khan Trust for Culture.

 The Aga Khan also noted that these efforts were now bearing fruit.
-“We see more and more museums coming up in the Islamic world, illustrating the diversity, the history and the great traditions of our world.
+“We see more and more museums coming up in the Islamic world, illustrating the diversity, the history, the great traditions of our world.
 And we are re-entering the knowledge of global humanities from which we have been absent for too long,” he said.